johe123qwe/github-trending/README.md

 ## Unknown

+* 【2024-09-22】[n8n-io / self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) - The Self-hosted AI Starter Kit is an open-source template that quickly sets up a local AI environment.
+Curated by n8n, it provides essential tools for creating secure, self-hosted AI workflows.
 * 【2024-09-17】[ouckah / Summer2025-Internships](https://github.com/ouckah/Summer2025-Internships) - Collection of Summer 2025 tech internships!
 * 【2024-09-14】[oz123 / awesome-c](https://github.com/oz123/awesome-c) - A curated list of awesome C frameworks, libraries, resources and other shiny things.
 Inspired by all the other awesome-... projects out there.
 * 【2024-09-12】[gmelodie / awesome-wordlists](https://github.com/gmelodie/awesome-wordlists) - A curated list wordlists for bruteforcing and fuzzing